 The uses of parcels located within Shepherdstown have been unchanged from 2014 to 2025, except for land that was annexed over that time.
+See Figure 1, which displays the current land uses throughout the town.

 - Residential parcels are mostly single-family units, with a few multi-family developments.
 These parcels include about 36% (79 acres) of land within the Town boundaries.
 The average size of single-family housing lots is 0.23 acres.
 The residential lots are found throughout Town but are primarily clustered within walking distance to German Street. - Land used for public and institutional purposes makes up about 39% (90 acres) of all real estate in the town.
-This category is located throughout the town with much of it in the middle area. - Land used for mixed commercial / residential purposes comprises about 3% (5 acres) of land within town, with many of these parcels located in the downtown area. - Land that is used for purely commercial purposes comprises 9% (19 acres) of all parcels within the town boundaries.
-These parcels are in the south-central section of town near the railroad lines and in the north central area on North Duke Street adjacent to Shepherd University. - Vacant land accounts for about 10% (22.2 acres) of parcels within the town.
+This category is located throughout the town, with much of it in the middle area.

+- Land used for mixed commercial/residential purposes comprises about 3% (5 acres) of land within town, with many of these parcels located in the downtown area. - Land that is used for purely commercial purposes comprises 9% (19 acres) of all parcels within the town boundaries.
+These parcels are in the south-central section of town near the railroad lines and in the north-central area on North Duke Street adjacent to Shepherd University. - Land used for Open Space and under Conservation accounts for 12.6 acres within town.
+This category of land adjoins the Shepherd Village and Sage Place Commons subdivisions.
+The land was designated as Open Space as part of the Planned Unit Development zoning as part of those two subdivisions. - Vacant land accounts for about 9.6 acres within the town.
+The vacant land is primarily along the Potomac River.